Electricity and gas: invoice 3 May 2022 • 8 minutes

 >> Read also: How do I switch my energy contract?

-Belgians are in a comfortable position as far as gas prices are concerned.
-Our country imposes few surcharges on the price of gas, which gives us greater influence over the energy price.
+Belgians are in a relatively comfortable situation as regards gas prices compared with our neighbours, such as the Netherlands.
+Our country imposes few surcharges on gas prices, which gives us greater influence over the energy price.

 Here is a reminder of some useful information concerning the natural gas market in our country.